ipsy-md/docs/docs/cluster/cecile/faq-cluster.md

 - **I can't access the cluster from outside the university.**

-    If you are outside the university network you can access Cecile only though [eduVPN](https://www.urz.ovgu.de/en/vpn-path-204,616.html).
+    If you are outside the university network you can access Cecile only via [eduVPN](https://www.urz.ovgu.de/en/vpn-path-204,616.html).

 - **I mistyped my password a few times and I cannot login on Cecile any longer**